Psalm 134: Musical settings

 Among the hymns which are based on Psalm 134 is "Come, all you servants of the Lord", which Arlo D. Duba wrote in 1984 to the melody Old Hundredth.

 Tomás Luis de Victoria set the psalm in Latin, Ecce nunc benedicite, for double choir.
 Flemish composer Orlando di Lasso wrote the motet Ecce nunc benedicite Dominum for seven voices a cappella, using a wide range from low bass to very high soprano.

 John Dowland supplied a setting in English, "Behold and have regard", to the collection The Whole Booke of Psalmes with works by ten composers, published in 1592 by Thomas Este.
 Benjamin Rogers set the version in the English Book of Common Prayer, Behold, now praise the Lord, for choir a cappella in the 17th century.
 Malcolm Hill composed a setting in English for mixed choir and organ in 1996, titled Meditation on Psalm 134.

 Heinrich Schütz composed a metred paraphrase of Psalm 134 in German, "Den Herren lobt mit Freuden", SWV 239, for the Becker Psalter, published first in 1628.

 Text

-The following table shows the Hebrew text of the Psalm with vowels, alongside the Koine Greek text in the Septuagint and the English translation from the King James Version.
+The following table shows the Hebrew text of the Psalm with vowels and cantillation marks, alongside the Koine Greek text in the Septuagint and the English translation from the King James Version.
 Note that the meaning can slightly differ between these versions, as the Septuagint and the Masoretic Text come from different textual traditions.
 In the Septuagint, this psalm is numbered Psalm 133.